 "Military Friendly School®" - For the seventh year in a row, Pitt-Johnstown has been recognized by GI Jobs as a Military Friendly School.
 The 2019 list honors the top 20 percent of colleges, universities, and trade schools that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.

 "Colleges of Distinction" - Pitt-Johnstown has received national recognition from Colleges of Distinction for the integrity of its truly individualized and engaging education and as an institution whose primary goals are based on student success and satisfaction.

 "Seven Seals Award" - Pitt-Johnstown received this honor in 2014 due to to its outstanding support of veterans.
 The distinction is awarded by the Department of Defense's Office of Employers Support of the Guard and Reserve (ESGR).

 "Highest Return on Investment" - Pitt-Johnstown has been recognized for providing one of the highest returns on investment in the state by AffordableCollegesOnline.org.
-Of the 402 Pennsylvania colleges and universities analyzed, Pitt-Johnstown was 21st among the ranked schools in 2013-14.
+Of the 402 Pennsylvania colleges and universities analyzed, Pitt-Johnstown was 21st among the ranked schools.

 "Top 100 Organization" - Pitt-Johnstown has been named a "Top 100 Organization" by Pennsylvania Business Central for four years in a row.